hashicorp/serf/website/source/intro/vs-chef-puppet.html.markdown

 It may seem strange to compare Serf to configuration management tools, but most of them provide mechanisms to incorporate global state into the configuration of a node.
-For example, Puppet provides exported resouces and Chef has node searching.
+For example, Puppet provides exported resources and Chef has node searching.
 As an example, if you generate a config file for a load balancer to include the web servers, the config management tool is being used to manage membership.